knightjimr/rms/docs/scriptbasics.rst

    print "EOF"

-The first line of this script is "##python", telling RMS that the language for the script is Python (there is also "##perl", "##R" and "##bash" for those languages, although the default is bash, so "##bash is not necessary).
+The first line of this script is "##python", telling RMS that the language for the script is Python (there is also "##perl", "##R" and "##bash" for those languages).
 The rest of the script is Python code which outputs the line for a "##sheet" directive, defining a one-column spreadsheet (with column header "Arg") containing the command-line arguments.

 Any functionality is permitted in this script.
 You can also read files, use subprocess to call commands, whatever is necessary to parse the command-line arguments and generate the spreadsheet data and options